ram-jayapalan/filesplit/README.rst

 Changelog
 ----------

+**v3.0.2**

+* Bug fix for module producing infinite number of empty split files when the split size provided is greater than the file size

 **v3.0.1**

 * Bug fix for module throwing exception when using ``newline`` set to ``True`` and ``include_header`` set to ``False``